codess-aus/ai-fundamentals/principles.md

 Normalization is a technique used in the data preparation.
 You transform the values of numeric columns to use a common scale, for example between 0 and 1 without impacting the differences in the value anges or losing information itself.

+Binning is a method used to segment data into groups of the same size.
+Binning is used when the distribution of values in the data is skewed and transforms continuous numeric features into discrete features (categories).

+Substitution is a method used for replacing missing values in a dataset.

 Feature Hashing is used to tranform text data into a set of features represented as integers.
 Numerical data can be used then to train text analysis models.

 Data Ingestion is the process in which unstructured data is extracted from one or multiple sources and then prepared for training ML models.
 Raw data may come in different formats so extracting and converting it into supported format is a critical prep task in the ML models training process.